SneakersV/VL-JEPA/src/README.md

 # VL-JEPA Vietnamese Cultural VQA

 This repository trains a VL-JEPA-style vision-language embedding model on the Vietnamese Cultural VQA dataset.
-The project is notebook-friendly: there is no CLI entrypoint yet, so users import the dataset, model, training, evaluation, and inference helpers directly from Python.
+The project supports both notebook-style Python imports and a limited CLI for common training and evaluation scenarios.

 The current model learns an embedding space for image/query inputs and target text.
 It does not generate natural-language answers directly.
 For inference, use the predicted embedding for retrieval, ranking, or similarity against candidate answer embeddings.